-Pick a couple of keywords (names) you wish to keep an eye on and Mention monitors the web and social networks.
-The app then sends alerts via push notifications on a daily or weekly basis.
+Pick a couple of keywords (names) to keep an eye on and Mention monitors the web and social networks.
+The app then sends alerts daily or weekly.

 File sharing and collaboration

-Investigators may need share large documents to collaborate with others working on a case, and this can be a disaster without version control.
-In the absence of a good case management software solutions, there are free tools for investigators to upload and send documents, write notes, content, make edits and track activities.
+Investigators may need to share large documents to collaborate with others working on a case, and this can be a disaster without version control.
+In the absence of a good case management software solution, there are free tools for investigators to upload and send documents, write notes, make edits and track activities.

-This software offers secure file sharing and storage solutions with varying packages including Dropbox Basic for infrequent, basic investigations, or Dropbox Business with extra storage and enterprise-level support.
+This software offers secure file sharing and storage solutions.
+Packages include Dropbox Basic for infrequent, basic investigations, and Dropbox Business with extra storage and enterprise-level support.

 17. Google Drive

-A file storage and synchronization service, you’ll get access to all of your files from any place on any device.
+With Google’s file storage and synchronization service, you’ll get access to all of your files from anywhere on any device.
 Share it with anyone who has a Gmail and let them view, download and collaborate.

 18. Google Docs

 Like the other pieces of the Google suite, Google Docs are available anywhere, anytime.
 All of your documents save automatically as you type, so you’ll never fear a lost version again.